ghospich/yawe/README.md

 Create file `yawe.config` in repo dir, and define needed variables.
 They would be sourced by main script.

 See all available options in `yawe` script.
-Also you can set option `TERM` - your prefered terminal.
+Also you can set options:
+- `TERM` - your prefered terminal.
+- `OUTDIR` - directory where to store webms.

 Usage
 =====